Anaconda-Platform/chalmers/README.md

 chalmers set program-name key1=value1 [key2=value2 ...]
 ```

-See the list below for a list of usefull keys
+See the list below for a list of useful keys

 #### Running chalmers on system startup